reifukuzawa/reifukuzawa.github.io/essays/reflectontypescript.md

 Despite these challenges, I still believe TypeScript is a net positive for most projects and especially projects that require a long-term maintenance phase.

-## Athletic Software Engineering and Practice WODs
-The learning about athletic software engineering was interesting, mainly through the practice WODs.
-Time pressure resulted in stress; however, on the other side, it has simulated real life when a decision or solution for a problem at work needs to be attained as soon as possible.

-What I can say now:

-- **Useful for skill development**: The structured, timed exercises helped reinforce TypeScript concepts effectively.
-- **Stressful yet rewarding**: Since the time constraint made me think fast and code fast; it was challenging, yet a good thing.
-- **Will it work for me?** I think this approach works well to reinforce fundamentals, but for deep understanding, I like a more leisurely exploratory approach.

 ## Practice WOD: Unique Algorithm Implementation
 One of the WODs was to create an algorithm to see if a string contains all unique characters.
 Here's my TypeScript solution: